Horospherical subgroups in positive characteristic: Introduction

 We work over an algebraically closed field $\K$ of characteristic $p > 0$.
 Throughout, we consider group schemes of finite type over $\K$, so all subgroups are understood as subgroup \emph{schemes} and are not necessarily smooth.
 For background on the theory of group schemes, we primarily refer to \cite{DG} and \cite{Milne}, and to a lesser extent \cite{Jan}.

-Let $G$ be a smooth connected reductive algebraic group.
+Let $G$ be a (smooth) connected reductive algebraic group. {Since any connected reductive algebraic group $G$ admits a finite central isogeny from a product $C \times G'$, where $C \subset G$ is a maximal central torus and $G' \subset G$ is the derived subgroup, we may assume from now on, without loss of generality, that $G \simeq C \times G'$, where $C$ is a torus and $G'$ is a simply-connected semisimple group.}

 We fix once and for all a Borel subgroup $B \subset G$ and a maximal torus $T \subset B$.
-Let $U$ denote the unipotent radical of $B$.
-Given a subgroup $H \subset G$, we denote by $N_G(H)$ the (scheme-theoretic) normalizer of $H$ in $G$.
+Let $U$ denote the unipotent radical of $B$. {A \emph{parabolic} subgroup is a subgroup $P \subset G$ containing a Borel subgroup of $G$; since we are working over an algebraically closed field, this is equivalent to the homogeneous space $G/P$ being projective.
+Parabolic subgroups are \emph{not} assumed to be smooth in general.} Given a subgroup $H \subset G$, we denote by $N_G(H)$ the (scheme-theoretic) normalizer of $H$ in $G$, {and by $H_{\mathrm{red}}$ its associated reduced subscheme, which is a subgroup of $H$.}

 Let $\Phi \supset \Phi^+ \supset \Delta$ be the sets of roots, positive roots, and simple roots of $G$ with respect to $T$ and $B$, respectively.
 For each root $\gamma \in \Phi$, let $U_\gamma$ denote the corresponding root subgroup, $u_\gamma \colon \mathbb{G}_a \to U_\gamma$ the associated root homomorphism, and $\mathfrak{g}_\gamma$ the corresponding root subspace in $\g = \Lie(G)$.
 For a simple root $\alpha \in \Delta$, let $P^\alpha$ denote the maximal smooth parabolic subgroup not containing $U_{-\alpha}$.